by Family Vacation Critic

-Summer is, of course, the peak season here.
-The first week in August is Kids' Week at Wild Dunes, which means five days of even more special fun for kids (including animal shows put on by the South Carolina Aquarium and the Center for Birds of Prey).
+Summer is, of course, the peak season at Wild Dunes Resort.
+The first week in August is Kids' Week at Wild Dunes, which means five days of even more special fun for kids.
 The week ends with a big KidsFest party on Friday, featuring games, an inflatable waterslide, food and prizes.

 While many offerings are closed in the off-season, Wild Dunes is indeed open year-round and offers the best bargains from October through January.
-This is when the resort is the least crowded and you can enjoy crisp-weather walks on the beach and also go into Charleston.
-Over the holidays, look for memorable special touches like elf tuck-ins, stockings delivered by Santa's helpers, and other seasonal specialties.
+This is when the resort is the least crowded and you can enjoy crisp-weather walks on the beach and day trips to Charleston.
+Over the holidays, look for memorable special touches like elf tuck-ins, stockings delivered by Santa's helpers, and festive decor throughout

-The Charleston International Airport is a 30-minute drive from the resort.
-Although Wild Dunes doesn't offer a free shuttle, the resort can arrange transportation if you fly in and don't want to rent a car.
+The Charleston International Airport is about a 30-minute drive from the resort.
+Although Wild Dunes Resort doesn't offer airport shuttle service, the resort can arrange transportation if you fly in and don't want to rent a car.